aarondcohen/id128/README.md

 More specifically, the clock sequence is a counter.
 When the first id for a new timestamp is generated, the clock sequence is seeded with random bits and the left-most clock sequence bit is set to 0, reserving 2^15 clock ticks.
-Whenever a time from the past (now is so ephemeral) seeds the generator, the previous id's time and clock sequence is used instead, incremented by 1.
+Whenever a time from the past seeds the generator, the previous id's time and clock sequence are used instead, with the clock sequence incremented by 1.
 This guarantees strict local monotonicity and preserves lexical ordering and general randomness.

-Given UlidMonotonic currently generates approximately 850 ids per millisecond, the clock sequence should never overflow.
-This also means the left most bit of the clock sequence will rarely be set to 1.
-However, in the unlikely event of an overflow, id generation should be aborted.
+Without a seeded time, UlidMonotonic is unlikely to exceed the clock sequence (the clock sequence supports generating a new id every 31 nanoseconds).
+However, in the unlikely event of an overflow, id generation is aborted.

 # Uuid1
 ```es6